 “It’s almost less a stigma and more lack of clarity, right?
 It’s been illegal for close to a century.
 We’ve got to figure out how to step through that diligently and thoughtfully.”

-The pilot program at Florida aims to add to the current conversation around both hemp and CBD, especially as more people and organizations obtain the authority to grow, produce, and manufacture hemp as an industrial crop.
+The pilot program at Florida aims to add to the current conversation around both hemp and CBD products, especially as more people and organizations obtain the authority to grow, produce, and manufacture hemp as an industrial crop.